Queenston: History

 Queenston was first settled in the 1770s by Loyalist refugees and immigrants from the United States.
 By 1807, the village had 100 homes and a population of 300.

 A new portage around Niagara Falls was developed in the 1780s with Queenston at its north end.
 Wharves, storehouses and a block-house were built.
 Initially called Lower Landing, it was named Queenston by Lieut.-Governor Simcoe.

+In 1793, a young black woman named Chloe Cooley was sold as a slave and forced across the Niagara River into the United States, an event witnessed by several Queenston locals.
+This incident became a catalyst for the passage of the Act Against Slavery in 1793 by the Upper Canada Executive Council, marking a significant step towards the abolition of slavery in the region.
+Despite charges against Cooley's owner being dropped, the public outrage surrounding the event led Lieutenant-Governor Simcoe to push for legislation prohibiting the importation of slaves, resulting in the gradual abolition of slavery in Upper Canada.
+Today, Cooley's legacy is commemorated with markers and recognition, including her designation as a National Historic Person, illustrating Queenston's role in this pivotal moment in Canada's history.

 A great deal of fighting occurred here during the War of 1812, in the settlement and at nearby Fort George.
 In that era, Laura Secord lived in this area.
 Rebel William Lyon Mackenzie lived in Queenston in the 1820s and operated his publishing operation here.

 On 13 October 1812, American troops took possession of Queenston Heights.
 Major-General Sir Isaac Brock arrived from Fort George, Ontario with a small force and was killed while trying to regain the heights.
 The British, Mohawk and militia troops under Major-General Roger Hale Sheaffe, with reinforcements from Chippawa, Ontario were able to take the hill and captured nearly 1000 prisoners.
 The victory and Brock's death are commemorated by Brock's Monument atop the Niagara Escarpment with a large stone statue of Brock overlooking the village below.
 Nearby is a smaller monument to Brock's gray horse, Alfred, which may, or may not, have been at Queenston during the battle.
 Queenston Heights is one of the National Historic Sites of Canada, so recognized in June 1968.

 The settlement of Queenston was destroyed on 10 December 1813.
 British Captain William Hamilton Merritt later said that he saw "nothing but heaps of coals, and the streets full of furniture".